absorensen/numbers_go_brrrr/m2_concurrency/README.md

 ensure the validity of your code.
 Often this results in parallelized Rust code looking or feeling slightly different, as the borrow checker forces you down a certain path.
 Also Rust has traits, such as ```Send``` and ```Sync```, but these are specific to Rust and I have tried to avoid getting too far into traits, so I won't be explaining them.
-If interested you are most welcome to read about them [here][4].
+If interested you are most welcome to read about [Send and Sync][4].
 This is mostly relevant if implementing your own types which need to be shared by threads.
 In most cases, ```Send``` and ```Sync``` are automatically derived.